FadhilPM/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
 ArtHive detects an error where the search input contains invalid characters.
   * 2a1.
-ArtHive displays an error message stating that the search input contains invalid characters
+ArtHive displays an error message stating that the search input contains invalid characters.

     Use case resumes at step 2.

 * 3a.
 ArtHive is unable to find Client Names that match the search input.
   * 3a1.
 ArtHive displays an empty list with a message stating that no matching contacts are found.

     Use case ends.

 **Use case: Delete Contact**